David Farrier

-David Farrier (born 25 December 1982) is a New Zealand journalist and actor.
-He has worked in news and documentary, including features on New Zealand television and co-directing the internationally distributed documentary film Tickled (2016).
-In 2018, he created the Netflix documentary series Dark Tourist, in which he visits obscure, peculiar, or dangerous tourist spots.
-He has also done some acting, most notably in the Rhys Darby mockumentary series Short Poppies.
+David Andrew Farrier (born 25 December 1982) is a New Zealand writer, actor, and filmmaker.
+He appeared in the 2014 Rhys Darby mockumentary series Short Poppies.
+He has worked in news and on documentaries, including features on New Zealand television and co-directing the documentary film Tickled (2016).
+He created the 2018 Netflix documentary series Dark Tourist, in which he visits popular dark tourism attractions.